 I’d advise getting an angled scratching post if you have one of those regular upright cylinder ones.
 I’ve found cats really prefer the angled ones because they can stretch out easily while doing it.
 I have a tall cat and so he particularly hates those cylindrical ones.

-7. When your cat starts scratching something you don’t want scratched, pick kitty up and place him/her on an object that’s meant to be scratched.
+2. When your cat starts scratching something you don’t want scratched, say “No!” loudly.
+Then, pick kitty up and place him/her to a scratch approved object.

 This is an important one.
 Kitty needs to know you’re not disapproving of the scratching, you just want the scratching to take place elsewhere.
 So every time scratching occurs where it’s not supposed to, pick that feline up and move him/her to a scratch approved location.

-8. Did kitty scratch on the approved object after being moved?
+3. Did kitty scratch on the approved object after being moved?
 Reinforce this behaviour!
-Say things like, “Good job!”
+Say things like, “Good girl!”